johangithub/AFMAN11-217v1/chp6.md

 + 6.4.8.1.
 Altitude Clearances.
 Ensure altitude clearances received en route do not conflict with minimum en route altitudes (MEA), minimum obstruction clearance altitudes (MOCA), minimum reception altitudes (MRA), or minimum crossing altitudes (MCA) shown on en route charts.

 + 6.4.8.2.
 Controlled Airspace.
 In controlled airspace, the air traffic controller will assign altitudes that provide obstacle clearance.
 You should use all available navigation aids to remain position-oriented and immediately query the controller if there is any uncertainty of the obstacle clearance provided by the assigned altitude.
-When flying via published routing (a route with minimum altitudes depicted), compliance with the minimum altitude published on the routing ensures obstacle clearance.
-If a published minimum altitude is not available, aircrews must determine minimum altitudes in accordance with AFI 11202V3.
+When flying via published routing (a route with minimum altitudes depicted), compliance with the minimum altitude published on the routing ensures obstacle clearance. <strong><em>If a published minimum altitude is not available, aircrews must determine minimum altitudes in accordance with AFI 11202V3.</em></strong>

 + 6.4.8.3.
-Uncontrolled Airspace.
-In uncontrolled airspace, you must ensure the altitudes flown will provide obstacle clearance during all phases of flight.
+Uncontrolled Airspace. <strong><em>In uncontrolled airspace, you must ensure the altitudes flown will provide obstacle clearance during all phases of flight.</em></strong>

 + 6.4.8.4.
 Radio Failure.
-In case of radio failure, you are responsible for minimum altitude selection.
-Comply with published radio failure procedures in the FIH.
+In case of radio failure, you are responsible for minimum altitude selection. <strong><em>Comply with published radio failure procedures in the FIH.</em></strong>

 ----